docksal/docksal/docs/env-setup.md

 Install [Babun](http://babun.github.io/) before proceeding and run all commands in it.
 Instructions were not tested with other shells on Windows.

-!!! important "Install as regular user"
+!!! danger "Install as regular user"
     Babun should be installed and run **as a regular user (do not use admin command prompt).**

 ## Installation